Napoleon High School (Michigan): Renovation

 In September 2013, district residents passed a $13.1 bond issue to renovate Napoleon High School.
-The bond issue allowed for the creation of state of the art science labs, as well as numerous upgrades to facilities including: Renovated Cafetorium (Cafeteria/Auditorium multi-use space), new pitched roof replacing original flat roof, renovated weight room, gymnasium, and band room.
-The bond also provides for technology upgrades.
+The bond issue allowed for the creation of state of the art science labs, as well as numerous upgrades to facilities, including a renovated cafetorium (cafeteria/auditorium multi-use space), new pitched roof replacing original flat roof, renovated weight room, gymnasium, and band room.
+The bond also provided for technology upgrades.

 Demographics

 The demographic breakdown of the 426 students enrolled in 2013-2014 was: